Public Interest Careers

 - Review the Externship page of the Career Services website.
 Employers who have taken unpaid externs may take a law clerk.

-- Attend Career Services panels and programs with public interest attorneys.
-Introduce yourself and ask about opportunities.
+- Attend panels and programs that include public interest attorneys.
+Introduce yourself and ask about any clerking opportunities with their organization or with other employers in the same field.

 Funding summer work

-Many public interest employers welcome law student involvement, but most cannot afford to pay for a law clerk and will expect you to bring your own funding.
+Although many public interest employers welcome law student involvement, but many cannot afford to pay a law clerk and will expect you to “bring your own funding”.
 There are several funding options to explore, including:

-- Work Study Funding - federal Work Study provides partial “matching” funds for eligible government and non-profit legal employers, enabling them to employ paid law clerks.
-Student hourly wages typically average $11-14/hour.
-To receive Work Study funding, students must financially qualify.
-Read Chapter 8 in the CPDC Handbook, and take a look at the Work Study Handout for more information
+- Work Study – Provides partial funding for eligible government and non-profit legal employers to hire paid law clerks.
+To receive Work Study funding, students must financially qualify, and the employers must be awarded a contracts.

-- PSLawNet - PSLawNet maintains a list of summer funding sources across the country.
+- PSJD.org – PSJD maintains two list of summer funding sources across the country, one location based and one universal.
+Look in PSJD’s Resources Renter.

-- Public Interest Law Initiative (PILI) - Provides summer funding for law students working in Chicago.
+- Public Interest Law Initiative (PILI) – Provides summer funding for law students working at Chicago public interest organizations.

 - Peggy Browning Fund – Provides summer funding for students interested in workers’ rights issues.
 (Lewis & Clark is a member school).